sarahciston/shequalifies/posts/field1-cowriting.md

 needed?
 For Adrian MacKenzie (2005) also  code's performativity is not in its conflation with speech acts alone, but rather related to its sociality:
 >“In production, circulation and consumption of information, in the ways that things like Linux mediate informatic sociality, and in the ways they articulate new intersections between the different sets of practices and conventions, code objects demonstrate that operationality depends on the constitution of collective agency. [...] locates operationality within a speciﬁc culture of circulation of code.”
 (MacKenzie 88)

+#### Cox
+>"programs no longer encode pure logic but human social behavior too. [...] systems are embedded in larger language systems where meanings are produced through social practices.
+In other words, computer programs have bodies in the sense that other materialities and meanings are deeply interwoven, and these necessarily exist as part of wider social relations."
+(Cox 2012, 26--27)